Your browser does not support JavaScript!

 Fast Facts

 The first installment of the Art Experience at the Executive Mansion nearly doubled the number of works of art from 26 pieces to over 48 pieces of hanging art, sculpture and artifacts.
-Expanding on the initial exhibit, “Do What You Love in Virginia” boasts over 75 works from 37 institutions and independent artists.
+Expanding on the initial exhibit, “Celebrating the Commonwealth” boasts over 75 works from 15 museums and institutions, 21 independent artists and 7 private lenders.
 The Art Experience will continue to grow, with more pieces slated for installation in the coming months.

 Art Partners